FabricMC/fabric-docs/develop/entities/effects.md

 ### Testing

 Use the command `/effect give @p fabric-docs-reference:tater` to give the player our Tater effect.
-Use `/effect clear` to remove the effect.
+Use `/effect clear @p fabric-docs-reference:tater` to remove the effect.

 ::: info
 To create a potion that uses this effect, please see the [Potions](../items/potions.md) guide.